- Artists in Residence

 Established in 1987 in honor of the late Josephine Wolfenden, wife of the faculty member and a student for many years of Paul Sample, the Wolfenden Fine Arts Prize is a cash award given to a student for demonstrated proficiency in painting, sculpture or draughtsmanship.

 Undergraduates are invited to apply for support of student enterprises in the arts.
 This award is funded by members of the Class of 1961 in order to enable talented Dartmouth undergraduates to undertake special projects in the arts.
 Particular interest will be given to those projects that “stand alone”—that is, projects that are not undertaken as senior fellowships or honors projects, or are affiliated with student organizations.
 The fund makes up to $1,500 available to sponsor student-initiated projects in the performing and visual arts.
 Application is open to single or group projects.
+This award is offered during the fall term only.

 The Robert Dance ’77 Fund enables talented Dartmouth undergraduates to undertake special projects in the arts.
 Preference is given to performing or visual arts projects that are “site specific works,” created for venues other than traditional galleries, theaters or auditoriums.
 Outdoor venues, residential spaces, and dining halls are among the sites which might be appropriate.
 The fund makes a total of up to $4,300 available to sponsor major student projects in the performing and visual arts.
 Undergraduate students and organizations are eligible to apply.
+This award is offered during the fall term only.

 Studio Art majors are encouraged to apply for Fulbright grants.
 In 1945, Senator J. William Fulbright introduced a bill in the United States Congress that called for the use of proceeds from the sale of surplus war property to fund the "promotion of international good will through the exchange of students in the fields of education, culture, and science."
 The Fulbright U.S. Student Program is now the largest U.S. exchange program offering opportunities for students, and young professionals to undertake international graduate study, advanced research, university teaching, and teaching in elementary and secondary schools worldwide.
 The U.S. Student Program currently awards approximately 1,100 grants annually in all fields of study, and operates in more than 140 countries worldwide.
 For comprehensive information on grant opportunities in a specific country, please visit participating countries on the Fulbright website.
 Dr. Melina Gehring is the Fulbright Program Administrator (FPA) for Dartmouth.